GianRomani/Notes/Notes/Notes on Cluster RS.md

 - similarity based on the likes of the users -> they are similar if they liked posts that are in the same clusters;
 - similarity based on the posts made -> users are similar if their posts are in the same clusters

 In both cases I can compute the similarity weighted by the scores of the target user on the clusters -> Ex.: user A has \[3,2,1\] posts in the clusters, user B \[2,3,1\] and user C \[3,1,2\].
-If user A is the target, both B and a C have a distance of 2 from A, but B differ from A in the most important cluster for him -> C is more similar to A. I could take inspiration from[Cumulative Gain](https://machinelearningmedium.com/2017/07/24/discounted-cumulative-gain/).
+If user A is the target, both B and a C have a distance of 2 from A, but B differ from A in the most important cluster for him -> C is more similar to A. I could take inspiration from [Cumulative Gain](https://machinelearningmedium.com/2017/07/24/discounted-cumulative-gain/).

 Once I have the ranked list of similar users, choose the posts in one of the following ways:
 -  Consider posts with more likes;